2025 Torneo DIMAYOR

-The 2025 Categoría Primera B season (officially known as the 2025 Torneo BetPlay Dimayor season for sponsorship reasons) is the 36th season of the Categoría Primera B since its founding as Colombia's second division football league.
-The season began on 30 January 2025.
+The 2025 Torneo DIMAYOR (officially known as the 2025 Torneo BetPlay Dimayor season for sponsorship reasons) was the 36th season of the Torneo DIMAYOR since its founding as Colombia's second division football league.
+The season began on 30 January and ended on 2 December 2025.

-Jaguares, who won the Torneo I, became the first team promoted to the top tier league Categoría Primera A for the 2026 season after securing a top two finish in the season's aggregate table with a 2–2 draw with Cúcuta Deportivo on 11 November 2025.
+Jaguares, who won the Torneo I after defeating Patriotas in the finals, became the first team promoted to the top tier league Categoría Primera A for the 2026 season after securing a top two finish in the season's aggregate table with a 2–2 draw with Cúcuta Deportivo on 11 November 2025.
+The Torneo II was won by Cúcuta Deportivo, who defeated Real Cundinamarca on penalty kicks in the finals and promoted to Primera A after placing second in the season's aggregate table.

 Format changes

 Although the tournament kept the same format that has been used in its most recent editions, with two tournaments per season with three stages each (a single round-robin first stage, two semi-final groups and a two-legged final series), changes were implemented to the method of promotion of teams to Categoría Primera A for the following season.
-For this season, the two promoted teams will be decided under the following scenarios:
+For this season, the two promoted teams were decided under the following scenarios: